Tutorial: Use Creator to create indoor maps

 7. In the response window, select the Headers tab.

-8. Copy the value of the Operation-Location key, this is the status URL, which you'll use to check the status of the tileset.
+8. Copy the value of the Operation-Location key.
+It contains the status URL, which you use to check the status of the tileset.

-A screenshot of Postman highlighting the status URL that is the value of the operation location key in the responses header.
+Screenshot of Postman that shows the status URL, which is the value of the Operation-Location key in the response header.

 1. In the Postman app, select New.